|

 Swedenborg's writings, and discussing spiritual subjects with others who

 are on a journey toward angelhood.
+We can

 never have too many of these weapons, because our inner enemies are